codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/helm-best-practices.md

 ### Helm repositories are optional

 Using Helm repositories is a recommended practice, but completely optional.
 You can deploy a Helm chart to a Kubernetes cluster directly from the filesystem.
-The [quick start guide]({{site.baseurl}}/docs/quick-start/deploy-with-helm/) describes this scenario.
+The [Helm deployment quick start]({{site.baseurl}}/docs/quick-start/ci-quickstart/deploy-with-helm/) describes this scenario.

 Helm can install a chart either in the package (`.tgz`) or unpackaged (tree of files) to a Kubernetes cluster right away.
 Thus, the most minimal Helm pipeline has only two steps: